 Zechariah and Elizabeth were upright in the sight of God.
-In other words, these two old persons studied the Bible diligently in that dark generation and loved God wholeheartedly and loved their neighbor as themselves.
-May God help us to do so.
+In other words, these two old persons studied the Bible diligently in that dark generation and loved God wholeheartedly.
+They also loved their neighbor as themselves.
+May God help us to study the Bible diligently and love God and our neighbors wholeheartedly.